 Is it Really Dangerous?

 In 1997, the American Academy of Pediatrics issued warnings about codeine and renewed their efforts to warn people in 2006.
-In 2012 and 2013, the Food and Drug Administration sent out a black-box alert intended to warn against the usage of codeine for children after surgery in order to treat sleep apnea.
+In 2012 and 2013, the Food and Drug Administration sent out a black-box alert intended to warn against the use of codeine for children after surgery in order to treat sleep apnea.
 This is because one child suffered life-threatening respiratory arrest and three more died.

-Some of the side effects of codeine include light headedness, dizziness, drowsiness, headaches, nausea, mood swings, constipation, vomiting, difficulty urinating, and stomach pain.
+Some of the side effects of codeine include lightheadedness, dizziness, drowsiness, headaches, nausea, mood swings, constipation, vomiting, difficulty urinating, and stomach pain.

 Codeine can also cause more serious side effects, such as confusion, sleepiness, difficulty swallowing or breathing, shallow or noisy breathing, rash, irregular or pounding heartbeat, hives, itching, obscured vision, and seizures.